Ultrahigh threshold nonstabilizer nonlinear quantum error correcting code: Pauli errors

+We see that the phase flip error shifts the $ m $ by one unit in the $ x $-basis.
+Repeating this, it is clear that subsequent errors then shift the errors by $ \Delta m = \pm 1 $.
+Hence we expect that under multiple errors, the states will undergo diffusion away from their initial values.
+Since a step of $ \Delta m = \pm 1 $ corresponds to a shift of $ \sim 1/N $ in terms of expectation values, we expect that the general behavior of an $ O(1/N) $ shift per error to hold under multiple errors.
+In Sec. \ref{sec:threshold} we will explicitly study the effect of multiple errors. }

 For projections to the $ s = N/2 - 1 $ sector, the effect on spin coherent states are even weaker.
 First, the amplitude factors $ A_{l}^{(n)} $ appearing in (\ref{dfactors}) are irrelevant in terms of how the state is deformed, since they are $ m $-independent and do not affect the state (\ref{deformz}).
 The magnitudes of these coefficients affect the probability of obtaining the outcome $ (s, l ) $ in the syndrome measurement.
 Around $ m = 0 $ the distribution of the deformation factors is typically rather flat and symmetric.
 As such, for spin coherent states in the vicinity of $ m = 0 $ (near the equator of the Bloch sphere), the distributions are virtually unaffected.
 Thus in these regions the states are mapped to the error space with little deformation.
 Near the extrema, the the deformation factors act to shift the Gaussian towards $ m = 0 $.
-However, again, as $ N $ is increased the effect diminishes since the Gaussian tightens as $ \Delta m/(N/2) \sim 1/\sqrt{N} $.
-Therefore, we expect that for spin coherent states, that the spinor code improves in performance with $ N $.
+However, again, as $ N $ is increased the effect diminishes since the Gaussian tightens as $ \Delta m/(N/2) \sim 1/\sqrt{N} $. { The spin expectation values $ \langle \sigma^i \rangle $ of the decoded state are plotted in Fig. \ref{fig2}(e)(f).
+We see that even for the relatively small $ N $ values that are calculated, the deviations from the zero error state are very small, and furthermore diminishing with $ N $.
+This confirms that for projections into the $ s = N/2 - 1$ sector, the deformation factors have a minimal effect. }